sourcegraph/handbook/content/support/p4-enablement.md

 ## Setting up
 - To connect to the Perforce server, you'll need the Perforce cli installed locally.
 Use the command: `brew install --cask perforce`

 - The following environment variables configure your shell to point at the Perforce server.
-Set them to your `env` with the `export` command, or add them to your `.bashrc` or `.zshrc` file. <br />
+Set them to your `env` with the `export` command, or add them to your `.bashrc` or `.zshrc` file. <br>

 ```
     # .zshrc or .bashrc

     P4PORT=perforce.sgdev.org:1666 # This points the p4 cli at the dogfood server
     P4USER=admin                   # sets your user
-P4PASSWD=<session ticket>      # see details below, doesn't require string quotes
+    P4PASSWD=<session ticket>      # optional, see details below, doesn't require string quotes
     P4EDITOR=/usr/bin/vim          # specifies the editor opened by some p4 commands

 ```